 General Manager & Officer

-Frank oversees AGI’s marketing, product management, research and development, and overall facility and security controls.
-Frank joined AGI in 1991 as a software engineer and has since served many roles at AGI including vice president of technical services and vice president of marketing.
+Frank oversees AGI growth opportunities through potential spinouts of its technology, most recently assisting in the formation and Series A funding of Cesium GS, Inc. Frank joined AGI in 1991 as a software engineer and has since served many roles at AGI including Chief Operating Officer from 2001 through 2016, vice president of marketing, head of research and development, and vice president of technical services.
 He began his professional career in 1986 with Stanford Telecommunications, Inc. of Reston, VA, as part of the System Engineering Division’s Advanced Programs team.
 Frank is on the advisory board of American Aerospace Technologies, Inc., and he received his B.S. in electrical engineering and computer science from Johns Hopkins University in 1985.
 Frank likes to build or remodel anything that he can get his hands on.
 Frank also does not enjoy golf.